 Born on December 27, 1965, Salman Khan's birth name is Abdul Rashid Salim Salman Khan.
 He completed his schooling from St. Stanislaus High School in Bandra.
-Salman went to Mumbai's St. Xavier's College, but dropped out.
+Salman went to Mumbai's St. Xavier's College but dropped out.
 Salman Bhai, as he is fondly called by fans and his friends, is one of the most loved actors of the nation.
-The actor, who made his debut as with Biwi Ho Toh Aisi in 1988, completed 30 years in the film industry.
+The actor, who made his debut as with Biwi Ho Toh Aisi in 1988, has been over 30 years in the film industry.
 (All photos: mid-day archives)

 In picture: Dharmendra with Salman Khan and Sohail Khan on the sets of Pyaar Kiya To Darna Kya.

 Salman Khan had shared the screen space with Rekha in his debut film, Biwi Ho Toh Aisi (1988), wherein, he played the actress' younger brother-in-law.
 Though Salman's role wasn't much noticed by the audience, it was his second film Maine Pyar Kiya that made him an instant favourite among fans.

 In picture: Salman Khan with the late legendary actor-filmmaker Dev Anand.